Nauvoo, Illinois: History

 The area of Nauvoo was first called Quashquame, named in honor of the Native American chief who headed a Sauk and Meskwaki settlement numbering nearly 500 lodges.
-By 1827, white settlers had built cabins in the area, and by 1829, it was sufficiently settled to warrant a post office.
+By 1827, white settlers had built cabins in the area, and by 1830, it was sufficiently settled to warrant a post office, established on March 13 of that year.
 In 1832, the town, by then called Venus, was one of the contenders for the new county seat.
 However, the honor was awarded to a nearby city, Carthage.
-In 1834, the name Venus was changed to Commerce.
+On October 11, 1834, the name Venus was changed to Commerce.

 In late 1838, Apostle Brigham Young counseled Israel Barlow and 32 other Latter-day Saints to leave Far West, Missouri, to search for a place for more than 12,000 homeless Saints to find refuge.
 While journeying in exile, Barlow would separate from the group and eventually make the acquaintance of Dr. Isaac Galland, the owner of land near Montrose, Iowa, and Commerce, Illinois.
 After hearing of the dire plight of the Saints, Galland offered Barlow to sell the Saints the properties on good terms, an offer that Barlow relayed to Church leaders.
 The Church purchased the property from Galland in 1839 and the dispersed Saints once again began to gather together, particularly along the Mississippi River at Commerce.

-In April 1840 Commerce was renamed Nauvoo by Joseph Smith, who led the Latter-day Saints there to escape conflict with the state government in Missouri.
+On April 21, 1840, Commerce was renamed Nauvoo by Joseph Smith, who led the Latter-day Saints there to escape conflict with the state government in Missouri following the 1838 Mormon War.
 The name Nauvoo is derived from the traditional Hebrew language with an anglicized spelling.
-The word comes from Isaiah 52:7, "How beautiful (נָּאווּ, nâwû) upon the mountains..."
+The word comes from Isaiah 52:7, "How beautiful (נָּאווּ, nâwû) upon the mountains".
 By 1844 "Nauvoo's population had swollen to 12,000, rivaling the size of Chicago" at the time.